 Bona fide job requirements are duties that are essential to the completion of a job.
 Requirements are not bona fide if they relate to incidental duties instead of essential parts of the job or are based on co-worker or customer preferences.

-To be a bona fide job requirement, the requirement must be (1) rationally connected to the performance of the job, (2) adopted by the employer in a good faith and honest belief that it was necessary to accomplish the purpose for which it was adopted, and (3) reasonably necessary to accomplish the legitimate work related purpose for which it’s adopted (to prove this, it must be shown that it is not possible to meet that purpose with accommodation up to the point of undue hardship).
+To be a bona fide job requirement, the requirement must be: (1) rationally connected to the performance of the job, (2) adopted by the employer in a good faith and honest belief that it was necessary to accomplish the purpose for which it was adopted, and (3) reasonably necessary to accomplish the legitimate work-related purpose for which it’s adopted (to prove this, it must be shown that it’s not possible to meet that purpose with accommodation up to the point of undue hardship).

-The most widely accepted definition of disability is provided by the World Health Organization: Disabilities is an umbrella term, covering impairments, activity limitations, and participation restrictions.
-An impairment is a problem in body function or structure; an activity limitation is a difficulty encountered by an individual in executing a task or action; while a participation restriction is a problem experienced by an individual in involvement in life situations.7
+The most widely accepted definition of disability is provided by the World Health Organization: Disabilities is an umbrella term covering impairments, activity limitations and participation restrictions.
+An impairment is a problem in body function or structure.
+An activity limitation is a difficulty encountered by an individual in executing a task or action.
+A participation restriction is a problem experienced by an individual in involvement in life situations.2

 - any degree of physical disability, infirmity, malformation or disfigurement that is caused by bodily injury, birth defect or illness and, without limiting the generality of the foregoing, includes diabetes mellitus, epilepsy, a brain injury, any degree of paralysis, amputation, lack of physical co-ordination, blindness or visual impediment, deafness or hearing impediment, muteness or speech impediment, or physical reliance on a guide dog or other animal or on a wheelchair or other remedial appliance or device,

 - a condition of mental impairment or a developmental disability,